Carlosouzapsi/real-world-cypress-practice/README.md

 ## Edit user account tests

-1. Should edit the user account first name using a valid value
+1. Should edit user account first name using a valid value
 2. Should not edit user account first name using blank values
-3. Should edit the user first name using a valid value
+3. Should edit user account last name using a valid value
-4. TODO
+4. Should not edit user account last name using blank values
+5. Should edit user account email using a valid email value
+6. Should not edit user account email using a blank value
+7. Should not edit user account email using an invalid email format
+8. Should edit user account phone number using a valid value
+9. Should not edit user account phone using a blank value
+10. Should not edit user phone number using a invalid phone number value

 ## new bank account tests